jgajera/fend-project-memory-game/README.md

 ## Instructions
 To get a copy of this repo, please follow these instructions:
 ### Prerequisites
-You'll want `git` installed.
+You'll want `git` installed on your machine.
+For help setting up `git`, follow instructions from [this free course from Udacity](https://www.udacity.com/course/version-control-with-git--ud123).
 Also, familiarity with HTML, CSS, and Javascript will set you up for success.
 ### Installation
-Clone with SSH
-`git@github.com:jgajera/fend-project-memory-game.git`
-Clone with HTTPS
+Clone with SSH to your local machine `git@github.com:jgajera/fend-project-memory-game.git` Clone with HTTPS to your local machine `https://github.com/jgajera/fend-project-memory-game.git`
-`https://github.com/jgajera/fend-project-memory-game.git`
+### Was it successful?
+You should see all of the files from the [Github repo](https://github.com/jgajera/fend-project-memory-game) in your folder system on your local computer!
+If not, please raise an issue - you likely have a problem with your Git or Github configuration.

 ## Resources
 I used the following resources: